tomcairns1/NortheasternCovidTesting/README.txt

 https://news.northeastern.edu/coronavirus/reopening/testing-dashboard/
 Permission was given by news.northeastern to use the data.

-The first graph shows the trend in positive transmission rates for both the university and the state of Massachusetts.
+The first goal of this program is to make a graph that shows the trend in positive transmission rates for both the university and the state of Massachusetts.

-The second graph (under construction) aims to show the number of positive cases at Northeastern with the expected number of positive cases assuming Northeastern had the same rate of transmission as the entire state of Massachusetts.
+The second goal of the program is to try to create an accurate model to predict the number of cases the following day with the given information